 collecting contractual cash flows, and

-cost using the effective interest rate (EIR) method.
-Amortised cost is calculated by taking
+amortised cost using the effective interest rate (EIR) method.
+Amortised cost is

-statement of profit or loss.
-The losses arising from impairment are recognised in the
+income in the statement of profit or loss.
+The losses arising from impairment are

-profit or loss.
-This category generally applies to trade receivables, cash and bank
+recognised in the profit or loss.
+This category generally applies to trade receivables,

 c.
 Equity Instruments in subsidiaries